General information about soldering. Solders and fluxes

 surfaces are adjusted to each other by sawing and thoroughly cleaned of dirt, oxide films and fats mechanically or chemically;

-fitted surfaces at the junction are covered with flux; pieces of solder are placed on the place of the solder - copper plates and fixed with a soft knitting wire; prepared parts are heated with a blowtorch;
+the fitted surfaces at the junction are covered with flux; Pieces of solder - copper plates - are placed in place of the solder joint and secured with soft knitting wire; the prepared parts are heated with a blowtorch;

-when the solder melts, the part is removed from the fire and kept in such a position that the solder cannot drain from the seam;
+when the solder melts, the part is removed from the heat and kept in such a position that the solder cannot flow from the seam;

-then the part is slowly cooled (it is impossible to cool the part with the soldered plate in water, as this will weaken the strength of the connection).
+then the part is slowly cooled (it is impossible to cool a part with a soldered plate in water, as this will weaken the strength of the connection).

-the solderer's workplace must be equipped with local ventilation (air velocity not less than 0.6 m/s);
+The soldering workplace must be equipped with local ventilation (air velocity of at least 0.6 m/s);

-at the end of work and eating, you should wash your hands thoroughly with soap and water;
+After finishing work and eating, you should wash your hands thoroughly with soap;

-when heating the soldering iron, the general rules for safe handling of the heat source should be observed;
+When heating the soldering iron, you should follow the general rules for safe handling of the heating source;

 Tinning

-The coating of the surface of metal products with a thin layer of an alloy corresponding to the purpose of the products (tin, tin-lead alloy, etc.) is called tinned.
+Coating the surface of metal products with a thin layer of an alloy (tin, tin-lead alloy, etc.) appropriate for the purpose of the product is called tinning.

 Tinning, as a rule, is used in preparing parts for soldering, as well as to protect products from corrosion and oxidation.

-The tinning process consists of preparing the surface, preparing the polish and applying it to the surface.
+The tinning process consists of preparing the surface, preparing the plating and applying it to the surface.

-Surface preparation for tinning depends on the requirements for the products, and the method of applying the floor.
-Before coating with tin, the surface is brushed, polished, degreased and etched.
+Preparing the surface for tinning depends on the requirements for the products and the method of applying the poluda.
+Before tin coating, the surface is brushed, polished, degreased and etched.

-Fatty substances are removed with Viennese lime, mineral oils - with gasoline, kerosene and other solvents.
+Fatty substances are removed with Vienna lime, mineral oils with gasoline, kerosene and other solvents.

 Tinning methods.
-Tinning is carried out in two ways - by immersion in a semi-dude (small products) and rubbing (large products).
+Tinning is carried out in two ways - immersion in half (small products) and grinding (large products).

-Immersion tinning performed in a clean metal container, in which they lay, and then melt the half-dude, pouring small pieces of charcoal onto the surface to protect it from oxidation.
-Then the product is washed in water and dried in sawdust.
+Immersion tinning It is performed in a clean metal container, in which it is placed and then melted, pouring small pieces of charcoal onto the surface to protect it from oxidation.
+The product is then washed in water and dried in sawdust.

-Rubbing tinning perform by first applying zinc chloride to the cleaned area with a hair brush or tow.
-Then the surface of the product is evenly heated to the melting temperature of the half-day, which is applied from the rod.
-After that, they heat up and serve other places in the same order.
+Rubbing tinning This is done by first applying zinc chloride to the cleaned area with a hair brush or tow.
+Then the surface of the product is uniformly heated to the melting temperature of the half-plate, which is applied from the rod.
+After this, they are heated and other places are served in the same order.
 At the end of tinning, the cooled product is washed with water and dried.

 General information.
-Gluing- this is the process of connecting machine parts, building structures and other products using adhesives.
+Bonding is the process of joining machine parts, building structures and other products using adhesives.

-Adhesive joints have sufficient tightness, water and oil resistance, high resistance to vibration and shock loads.
-Gluing in many cases can replace soldering, riveting, welding, interference fit.
+Adhesive joints have sufficient tightness, water and oil resistance, and high resistance to vibration and shock loads.
+In many cases, gluing can replace soldering, riveting, welding, and interference fit.

 Reliable connection of parts of small thickness is possible, as a rule, only by gluing.